Keyboard shortcuts

 auto-complete

 The cli client supports a feature called auto-complete.
-You can, for example, only enter the letter 'cq' and then enter tab.
+You can, for example, only enter the letter 'cq' and a space and then enter tab.
 Then it will present the commands to choose from.
 The you can enter the first letter or letters of a command and press tob again and it will auto complete the command.
 This also works for options. just enter '--' and press tab.
 Just play a bit with it to get a feel for it.
 It is a great aid for fast and error free entry.

 If auto-complete does not work for you, something went wrong during the installation.
 Reach out for troubleshooting.